Published: September 20, 2010

 As a co-signer, you will not receive the billing statements for the loan or credit card.
 When you sign, get the lender’s name and other information about the credit account.
 Although the lender may not contact you unless the primary borrower defaults, you have the right to check with the lender that the account is current.

 If you'd like to help someone build credit, consider becoming the primary borrower on a small loan and let the person who wishes to build credit be the co-signer.
 Ask him or her to pay you so that you can make the payments on the loan yourself.
 You'll be able to make timely payments and if the co-signer stops paying you, you'll know about it early and can pay the bills yourself so that your credit will not be negatively impacted.

 Credit fraud is a crime that comes in many forms—but the bottom line is that someone is using your credit accounts or your name without your authorization.
-(Victims of credit fraud are not liable for unauthorized charges, but the hassle of reversing them can be frustrating and time-consuming.)
-Crooks can steal credit cards from mailboxes before you receive them.
+(Victims of credit fraud are not liable for unauthorized charges, but the hassle of reversing them can be frustrating and time consuming.)
+Crooks can steal credit cards from mail boxes before you receive them.
 Sales employees and waiters can swipe your card through "readers" and create duplicates to be sold on the black market.
-In cases of identity theft, an impostor uses your Social Security number and other personal information to set up credit accounts and buy goods and services in your name.
-You lose your wallet and, before you know it, someone else is using your credit cards for a shopping spree.
+In the crime known as identity theft, an impostor uses your Social Security number and other personal information to set up credit accounts and buy goods and services on credit.
+You lose your wallet and, before you know it, someone else may be using your credit cards for a shopping spree.
 These are all examples of credit fraud.

 Sometimes your credit card issuer will contact you when there is unusual activity on your card.
 For example, if you usually do not make large purchases with your card but one day you buy a TV and a stereo, the fraud department may call you to verify that you authorized the charges.
 If you don't travel often, call your credit card company before a trip so it doesn't arouse the suspicions of your card issuer if you use the card while you're away.